 To make your environment parameter value definitions dynamic, you can link your AUT environment configurations to CDA.
 For details, see Link AUT environment configurations to CDA.

 AUT environment configurations are a key component in ALM's Continuous Delivery solution.
 They facilitate an automated, end-to-end deployment and testing framework that makes application development more efficient, reliable, and quick.
-For details about how AUT environment configurations can be used as part of this process, see Deploying and Testing your Application in ALM.
+For details about how AUT environment configurations can be used as part of this process, see Deploy and test your application in ALM.

 Note: Implementation of AUT environment configurations is currently available only for LoadRunner Enterprise Tests, Service Test, UFT One GUI and API testing, and VAPI-XP.